 Furthermore, as current benchmarks on NYU~\cite{silberman2012indoor} and Matterport3D~\cite{Matterport3D} cannot evaluate a method's robustness to different sparsity types, noises, and diverse scenes, we redesign a benchmark based on existing datasets.
 We combine 3 datasets, i.e. NYU~\cite{silberman2012indoor}, ScanNet~\cite{dai2017scannet}, and DIODE~\cite{vasiljevic2019diode}, which include both indoor and outdoor scenes.
 We simulate 3 different sparsity types for model evaluation based on typical application scenarios.
-Furthermore, we also set up another benchmark to evaluates a model's robustness to noisy sparse depth inputs, which can be produced by SLAM, SfM methods or multi-view stereo methods.
+Furthermore, we also set up another benchmark to evaluate a model's robustness to noisy sparse depth inputs, which can be produced by SLAM, SfM methods, or multi-view stereo methods.
 Therefore, we collect 16 NYU videos and employ COLMAP~\cite{schoenberger2016mvs} to create noisy sparse depth for completion.

 Our simple approach sets up a strong baseline on our new benchmarks for robust domain-agnostic depth completion.
-We also show that our method can generalize well on sparse depth captured by various smart phones, providing a practical solution to high quality depth sensing on low-cost mobile devices.
+We also show that our method can generalize well on sparse depth captured by various smartphones, providing a practical solution to high-quality depth sensing on low-cost mobile devices.

-In conclusion, our main contributions are as follows. \begin{itemize}[noitemsep] \item We analyze existing depth completion methods in terms of generalization across different domains and robustness to noise. \item We propose a method that incorporates a data driven single-image prior and effective data augmentation techniques for domain-agnostic depth completion. \item We design two new synthetic benchmarks for evaluating the robustness and the generalizability of a depth completion method.
+In conclusion, our main contributions are as follows. \begin{itemize}[noitemsep] \item We analyze existing ``RGB + sparse depth'' depth completion methods in terms of generalization across different domains and robustness to noise. \item We propose a method that incorporates a data-driven single-image prior and effective data augmentation techniques for domain-agnostic depth completion. \item We design two new synthetic benchmarks for evaluating the robustness and the generalizability of a depth completion method.
 Our new benchmark design simulates challenges in various real-world scenarios. \end{itemize} We hope that our new paradigm of training and benchmarking depth completion models can also evoke new thoughts on improving single depth estimation methods using sparse depth measurements\cite{huynh2021boosting, Ranftl2020,Wei2021CVPR}.